 In the last 5 years alone there has been a significant shift in how B2B buyers find out about your product and services; assessing your offering long before they speak to your sales departments.
 The impact this has on how we, as marketers, sell (or help people buy) is quite dramatic.
-In this blog post, we’ll look at the trends, opportunities and challenges this presents for B2B marketers.
+In this blog post, we’ll look at the trends, opportunities and challenges from changing B2B buyer behaviour.

 How B2B buyers identify products that solve their problems

 Go back five years and the first port of call to find any software product was usually a Google search.
 In a lot of cases, it still is, but it’s diminishing.
 A lot, and I mean, A LOT, of people will tell you this is still the case, which is why you need to plough so much into your search strategy and really focus on Google.

 Back then, I saw small software companies ploughing five figure sums into the Google paid ads, complaining that the results weren’t as good as they used to be.
 They put it down to competition.

 I questioned that.
 It was only a theory, but not the only theory.

 We did some investigation work and the results were astounding.
 On some the key terms or topic areas for our software clients, the search volumes were seeing a sharp downward trend.
 Don’t take my word for it – take a look for yourself.